Halls of residence and villages

 Halls combine academic support, and social events and activities, into a student experience that you won’t find anywhere else.

-Most of UC's halls of residence and villages are located only a few minutes' walk away from campus facilities.
+All of UC's halls of residence and villages are located 5-15 minutes' walk away from campus facilities.

 Compare UC Halls and villages

 Each hall and village has its own unique culture, so you should look at all of the different options to decide what will suit you best.
 Deciding which to apply for is an individual decision.
 What would suit one student will not necessarily suit you – some students like formality, some like independence.

 Compare your options based on things like location, accommodation type, facilities, meals, contract lengths and cost.
 View rooms and facilities on our 360 panoramas or review options in the 2019 Accommodation Guide.